Police, protesters clash outside Barcelona-Real Madrid game - WHIZ News

 “Our friends back home told us we were crazy to cross half of Spain to go to a game that might not be played,” he said, adding that “everything is quite calm.
 There is lots of security.”

-The U.S. Consulate in Barcelona advised people to avoid the area or exercise caution if they are nearby.
+The U.S. Consulate in Barcelona advised people to avoid the area or use caution if near it.

 Henrik Noerrelund, a 55-year-old electrician from Denmark, flew in with his wife to attend his first Barcelona match after a lifetime supporting the club.